George Grigorovici: Biography

 Gheorghe Grigorovici was born in May 1871 old style in the town of Storojineț in Duchy of Bukovina, then an Imperial province of Austria-Hungary (today in Ukraine).
 During the student years he joined the social-democratic movement; he joined the Social Democratic Party of Austria, he was noticed by conferences held in the working circles.
 He was delegated by the party leadership as a trustworthy man in Bukovina, in order to organize the workers in the Social Democratic Party and in trade unions.

-On 10 October 1903 he married Tatiana Pisterman, the theoretician of Austrian and Romanian social democracy of Jewish origin, who worked hard on social assistance among the needy population in Chernivtsi.
-He became editor of Volkspresse, the German-language newspaper of the Bucoveni Social Democrats, will then establish Lupta, thee first social-democratic Romanian-language newspaper from Bukovina.
+On 10 October 1903 he married Tatiana Pisterman, the theoretician of Austrian and Romanian social democracy of Jewish origin, who worked hard on social assistance among the needy population in Czernowitz.
+He became editor of Volkspresse, the German-language newspaper of the Bukovinian Social Democrats, and then established Lupta, the first social-democratic Romanian-language newspaper from Bukovina.

-In 1907, in Austria's first elections based on universal and equal votes, candidate Gheorghe Grigorovici became the first Romanian Social-Democrat deputy in the Vienna Parliament.
-Used Parliament's stand to harshly criticize the Austro-Hungarian state administration and to reveal the misery of workers and peasants in Bukovina.
+In 1907, in Austria's first elections based on universal and equal votes, Grigorovici became the first Romanian Social-Democrat deputy in the Vienna Parliament.
+He used his position to harshly criticize the Austro-Hungarian state administration and to reveal the misery of workers and peasants in Bukovina.
 He was the first to use Romanian in the Austrian Parliament.

-During World War I, Grigorovici became one of the main supporters of the Unification of Bukovina and Romania.
+During World War I, Grigorovici became one of the main supporters of the unification of Bukovina and Romania.
 In his last speech in the Vienna Parliament on 22 October 1918, Grigorovici warned against attempts to prevent the Romanian-inhabited provinces of the Austro-Hungarian Empire from joining Romania: "No Romanian will ever give up the tendency to unite the Romanian people.
 The Union of Romanians is an ideal and a goal that Romanians have.
 The Union of Romanians is an ideal and a goal that Romanians will always follow, at any time, in all circumstances."